Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Design of experiments

 \subsubsection{Classical benchmarks}

 To demonstrate the validity and performance of the developed algorithms, we will subject them to testing across various multi-objective benchmarks, both in unconstrained and constrained settings.
-For the unconstrained benchmarks, our selection includes the dtlzX test suite \cite{deb2002scalable}, specifically dtlz2, dtlz4, dtlz5, dtlz6, and dtlz7. dtlz2 presents a dense Pareto front, while dtlz4 assesses an algorithm's ability to maintain a well-distributed set of solutions. dtlz5 exhibits an optimal front in the form of a curve, and dtlz6 introduces added complexity with a non-linear distance function constraint g, making convergence against the Pareto-optimal curve more challenging. dtlz7 features disconnected Pareto-optimal regions, thereby evaluating the algorithm's capability to maintain sub-populations across different Pareto-optimal regions \cite{deb2002scalable}.
+For the unconstrained benchmarks, our selection includes the dtlzX test suite \cite{deb2002scalable}, specifically dtlz1, dtlz2, dtlz3, dtlz4, dtlz5, dtlz6, and dtlz7. dtlz1 is an M-objective problem with linear Pareto-optimal front. dtlz2 presents a dense Pareto front, while dtlz3 assesses an algorithm's ability to converge to a global pareto front with many local optima an MOO approach can converge to. dtlz4 assesses an algorithm's ability to maintain a well-distributed set of solutions. dtlz5 exhibits an optimal front in the form of a curve, and dtlz6 introduces added complexity with a non-linear distance function constraint g, making convergence against the Pareto-optimal curve more challenging. dtlz7 features disconnected Pareto-optimal regions, thereby evaluating the algorithm's capability to maintain sub-populations across different Pareto-optimal regions \cite{deb2002scalable}.

 In terms of constrained benchmarks, we opted to utilize classical benchmarks namely the cxdtlzy \cite{jain2014anevolutionaryII} and ctpx \cite{deb2001constrained} suites, which detailed can be found on pymoo's website \cite{blank2020pymoo}.
-To vary the shape and type of constrained spaces, we chose to study c2-dtlz2 (type 2 in \cite{jain2014anevolutionaryII}) and c3-dtlz4 (type 3 in \cite{jain2014anevolutionaryII}).
+To vary the shape and type of constrained spaces, we chose to study c1dtlz1 and c1dtlz3 (type 1 in \cite{jain2014anevolutionaryII}), c2dtlz2 (type 2 in \cite{jain2014anevolutionaryII}), and c3dtlz4 (type 3 in \cite{jain2014anevolutionaryII}).
 The ctpx test suite \cite{deb2001constrained} is also interesting.
 In ctp1, the infeasible region is very near the Pareto front, ctp2 is an ensemble of discrete Pareto regions, ctp3 reduces the feasible Pareto region to a single point, while ctp4 increases the difficulty of ctp3 by making the transition from continuous to discontinuous feasible spaces further away from the Pareto-optimal points \cite{deb2001constrained}.

 Fortunately for these cases, we have access to the optimal Pareto front.
 Therefore, to assess the performance of the PEARL algorithms, we will utilize the Pareto front available in pymoo \cite{blank2020pymoo}.
+Following the taxonomy of pymoo, the dimension of the input space is $n_x = n_{obj} + k - 1$, where $n_{obj}$ is the number of objective for a particular problem and k is arbitrary.
+Because they are hard problems to solve, we choose k equal to 1 for dtlz1, dtlz3, c1dtlz1, and c1dtlz3.
+For the other unconstrained and constrained test cases we have k equal to 10 and 5, respectively.